-How to make extra money - 17 ways to boost your income
+How to make extra money - 16 ways parents can earn more cash

 Knowing how to make extra money could help to ease the squeeze of the cost of living crisis

-It’s never been more important to understand how to make extra money to help with rising inflation (opens in new tab).
-With the cost of living soaring, and households having to tighten their belts and watch every penny.
-Millions are worried how much their energy bills will cost (opens in new tab) and how they can save money on food (opens in new tab).
+It’s never been more important for parents to understand how to make extra money to help with rising inflation.
+With the cost of living soaring, families are having to tighten their belts and think carefully about how to save money.
+But it's not easy.
+Millions are worried how much their energy bills will cost and how they can save money on food.
 And for many, it might seem like there are no more cutbacks to be made.

 So if you’ve cut all you can, you might want to think about how to boost your income to ease the pressure on your family’s finances.

-The great news is that you can earn up to £1,000 a year tax-free thanks to the Government’s Trading Allowance (opens in new tab) so you’ll only have to tell HM Revenue and Customs (opens in new tab) if you top this.
+The great news is that you can earn up to £1,000 a year tax-free thanks to something called the Trading Allowance, which is set by the government.
+You’ll only have to tell HM Revenue and Customs if you earn more than this.

-Adam French (opens in new tab), personal finance editor on The Money Edit (opens in new tab), says: "It all feels a bit doom and gloom at the moment as prices continue to rise and wages lag further and further behind, so now is the time to bring in extra money where you can.
+Personal finance expert Adam French, from our sister website The Money Edit, says: "It all feels a bit doom and gloom at the moment as prices continue to rise and wages lag further and further behind, so now is the time to bring in extra money where you can.

 "The good news is it doesn't always mean a lot of extra work.
 For example, it is estimated that more than £15 billion of means-tested benefits are being unclaimed by low-income households across the UK.
 Some simple checks could make a huge difference to your household budget".

-We found 17 ways you can make some extra money - some will require very little effort or inconvenience while others might require some more input.
+We found 16 ways parents can make some extra money - some will require very little effort or inconvenience while others might require some more input.
 As well as tips on selling items you no longer need, we’ll also explain how you can boost your bank balance by making sure you claim any refunds, benefits or tax relief that you may qualify for.

 If you need an incentive to declutter, whether it’s unwanted clothes or toys that you kids have grown out of, clearing out your loft, shed or wardrobe can be a great way to make some extra money.